Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 However, I’ve always believed that the iPad, mini or otherwise, is a powerful computing device that should be paired with a decent keyboard.
 It doesn’t need to be — who needs one when watching a movie or reading a book — but for sending email, writing short (or long) documents, or any sort of productivity any device is hugely benefitted by a keyboard.
 Hell, I wrote my company’s entire vision on an iPhone and Logitech’s K810.

 Logitech’s previous attempt with for the iPad mini was the Keyboard Cover, an idea that didn’t pan out perfectly for the iPad Air and was much better suited for the mini, but still lacked the completeness which Apple builds it’s devices around.
 The Cover is disconnected, disjointed…and it’s made to be that way.
 But the Keyboard Folio is one with the iPad mini.
 And I find it fits perfectly.
+Hey just in case you need an iPad upgrade, you may want to take a look at some of the best features of the Apple iPad Air 2, which has several significant updates to the original Air.

 With some very clever engineering, the Ultrathin grips the iPad mini on two corners very tightly and maintains a hold over the tablet through thick and thin.
 It doesn’t seem like it’ll stick, but after some time jumping between bags and tossed around (because that’s how I treat my iPad), the Ultrathin is practically glued on.
 Two models (leather and cloth, along with several colors for each) fit both the original iPad mini and mini Retina, which are nearly identical in size and weight.